tjbay/deeplearning-notebook/README.md

 ### What you'll learn
-1. Basics of Git and Gitlab
+1. Basics of Git and Github
 1. Basics of Docker containers
 1. Jupyter notebooks
 1. Deep learning topics: